High-Flyer: Corporate affairs

-In 2022, the company donated 221 million Yuan to charity as the Chinese government pushed firms to do more in the same of "common prosperity".
+In 2022, the company donated 221 million Yuan to charity as the Chinese government pushed firms to do more in the name of "common prosperity".

 In March 2023, it was reported that High-Flyer was being sued by Shanghai Ruitian Investment LLC for hiring one of its employees.
 The rival firm stated the former employee possessed quantitative strategy codes that are considered "core commercial secrets" and sought 5 million Yuan in compensation for anti-competitive practices.
+In May 2023, the court ruled in favour of High-Flyer.